AkaraTawng/Dark-Theme-Toggle-Button/README.md

 Simple dark theme toggle button

 **Why?**
-This is a mini self-development project.
+- This is a mini self-development project.
 I needed to develop a theme toggle button for a calculator app, so I made this file to experiment with how to do that and it became its own mini project.

 **Features**
-It's a very basic app with only one main user feature - the ability to toggle between a day and night theme.
+- It's a very basic app with only one main user feature - the ability to toggle between a day and night theme.
+When toggle button is clicked, the backgroun, content of the h1, and the color of the button itself will change.

 **Languaged Used**
 1. HTML5